topherCantrell/pixel-TopHat/README.md

 A top hat covered in NEO pixels for the 2017/2018 FIRST Robotics season.

-Thanks to Gary Dion (http://garydion.com/).
-He helped  design the pixel layout, and he found all of the Neo Pixels on eBay.
-He also found the 5V DC converter at Digikey.
+Much thanks to my buddy Gary Dion for suggestions and support.

 # Parts